 SHEroes of STEM

-The women whose monumental achievements shaped the world of science, technology, engineering and math.
+Women whose monumental achievements shaped the world of science, technology, engineering and math.

 History is full of heroes.
 Some wear capes and wield weapons, defending the lives of innocent citizens, while others pick up a pen to write the words that shape a culture.
 But there’s nothing supernatural about the heroes highlighted here — they’re in a class of their own.
 They don lab coats and safety glasses to experiment with unknown substances.
 They use chalkboards and mathematical tables to calculate paths to undiscovered worlds.
 In their lifetimes, they helped shape humanity’s understanding of the world.
 These are the SHEroes of STEM.